AlbanE237/mboa-test/README.md

  ┣ 📂 jenkins
  ┃ ┗ 📜 Jenkinsfile
  ┣ 📂 scripts
- ┃ ┗ 📜 deploy.sh  (à venir)
+ ┃ ┗ 📜 deploy.sh  (coming soon)
  ┣ 📂 docs
  ┃ ┗ 📜 README.md
  ┗ 📜 .gitignore
-🤝 Contribution
+🤝 Contributing
-🚀 Toute contribution est la bienvenue !
+🚀 Contributions are welcome!

-Fork le projet 🍴
+Fork the project 🍴

-Crée une branche feature-xxx 🌱
+Create a new branch feature-xxx 🌱

-Apporte tes modifications et fais un commit 💡
+Make your changes and commit 💡

-Ouvre une PR (Pull Request) 🚀
+Open a PR (Pull Request) 🚀

 📞 Contact
 👤 Alban
 📧 LinkedIn

-⭐ Si ce projet t’a aidé, n’hésite pas à laisser un ⭐ sur le repo !
+⭐ If this project helps you, don't forget to leave a ⭐ on the repo!